wesback/fleetpulse/README.md

 ## Deployment Configuration

+FleetPulse is designed as a microservices architecture with separate frontend and backend containers for better scalability and maintainability.

+### Architecture Overview

+- **Frontend**: React application served by nginx on port 8080
+- **Backend**: FastAPI application on port 8000
+- **Communication**: Frontend proxies API calls to backend via nginx

+### Backend Deployment Modes

-FleetPulse supports flexible deployment modes to match your specific use case:
+The backend supports flexible deployment modes to match your specific use case:

-### Deployment Modes
+### Backend Deployment Modes

 #### **Uvicorn Mode (Default - Recommended)**
 Single-process deployment optimized for simplicity and resource efficiency: